Loading...

 How to consume egg white omlette, low carb bread with cottage cheese, sprouts without glucose spikes

-Add a small amount of healthy fats like avocado or a drizzle of olive oil to your meal.
-This can help slow down the digestion and absorption of carbohydrates, reducing glucose spikes.
+Add a small amount of healthy fats such as avocado slices or a drizzle of olive oil to your meal, which can help slow down the absorption of carbohydrates.

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after your meal to help your body utilize glucose effectively.
+Engage in light physical activity, such as a short walk, after your meal to help your body use glucose more efficiently and prevent spikes.

 metabolic